-The Cost of Recovery: How an Orlando Spinal Cord Injury Lawyer Can Help You
+The Cost of Recovery: How a Spinal Cord Injury Lawyer Can Help You

-If you or a loved one suffered a spinal cord injury, you may be able to file a lawsuit to recover compensation for medical bills, lost wages and other damages.
-Fill out our case review form to have your claim evaluated by an Orlando spinal cord injury attorney today—at no cost to you.
+If you or a loved one suffered a serious spinal cord injury, and you require compensation to recover, we may be able to help you file a lawsuit against the liable party.
+Fill out our case review form to find out more./p>

 If you were injured by a medical professional, and believe he or she directly caused your injury, you may be able to file a claim for negligence.
 To prevail in a negligence case, your attorney must prove: the doctor had a duty of care; this duty of care was breached in some way; you suffered a spinal injury; and the breach was the cause of the injury.